zoe-edwards/bulmasearch/README.md

 [Bulma Search](https://bulmasearch.netlify.com) provides search capability for the [Bulma](https://bulma.io) framework documentation.

-_The contents of this Bulma Search repository is not developed by the core Bulma team._

 ## Usage

 To search, simply go to https://bulmasearch.netlify.com, insert your search query and click on a link to be redirected to the relevant content on the official Bulma documentation.

+Alternatively the [Search for Bulma](https://github.com/patrickdaze/bulma-search-chrome) Chrome extension uses Bulma Search to add search directly to the Bulma documentation.

 ## Development